Saturday, August 16, 2025

 Preamble

-This is the fortieth post in a new Art Resource series that specifically focuses on techniques used in creating artworks.
+This is the forty-seventh post in a new Art Resource series that specifically focuses on techniques used in creating artworks.
 For your convenience I have listed all the posts in this new series below:

 Drawing Art